 - Pure ground spices, such as cinnamon, cardamom, ginger, or your favorite mix

 - Remove from the heat and immediately add the chopped chocolate.
 Stir with a small whisk until smooth and creamy.
 If it still has lumps, put the pan on the heat briefly and stir to soften it gently, but do not boil.
 Low heat is enough to melt the chocolate.
 Stir until perfectly smooth.
 Then pour the mixture into a bowl and chill for 2 hours until firm.
 Cover a heavy serving plate with a bit of wax paper or parchment paper, and chill the plate too.
-You can make this ahead of time and finish the truffles a day or more later.
+You can make this mixture ahead of time and finish the truffles a day or more later.
 Prepare you coatings in small bowls so they're ready.

 - To form the truffles: Use a spoon to measure out small portions of the soft chocolate, and then roll into 3/4-inch balls between your hands, working fairly quickly so as not to melt the chocolate.
-Roll them in the coatings of your choice and arrange them on your cold serving plate.
+Roll in the coatings of your choice and arrange on your cold serving plate.
 Keep the finished truffles refrigerated.
 Serve and enjoy!

 - Almond Chocolate Truffles: Prepare the basic filling, adding 1/3 cup of almond butter in step 2. roll in chopped almonds.